 When wondering what to pack for Mexico, keep in mind that the country’s clothing style ranges from traditional dresses to stylish jeans, tops, and sundresses.
-The overall style is casual though some professions require nicer dress or uniforms.
+The overall style is casual though some professions require nicer dresses or uniforms.
 Heat and proximity to the beach influence styles in coastal areas, where they prefer looser, lightweight fabrics and silhouettes.

 However, if you take a cruise or boat around the coast, make sure you prepare with a light jacket or throw – a denim jacket is a staple that can be teamed with most outfits if you’re looking to pack light.
 But, regardless of how much you’re covering up, the tropical, south-of-the-border vibe is classic year-round.

-You may feel the need to bare some skin at the resorts, but dress a bit more conservatively like the Quince Midi Linen Dress above when visiting villages and towns.
+You may feel the need to bare some skin at the resorts but dress a bit more conservatively like the Quince Midi Linen Dress above when visiting villages and towns.

 Parts of Mexico dress more conservatively but around the popular travel destinations on the western coast most summer clothing is acceptable and worn often.
 However, be sure to bring pieces that cover your shoulders and longer trousers, skirts, or linen pants like the one above if you plan to visit any religious sites such as cathedrals.